 b.
-Accrual of continuing education begins only after the date the license was issued.
+Accrual of continuing education begins after the date the license was issued for initial licensure and only during the renewal period for renewal applicants.
+The renewal period is November 1 to October 31.

 c.
 CEHs accrued beyond the required 20 hours may not be applied toward the next renewal period.
-A provisional licensee renewal period runs November 1 to October 31, every two years.